 Do I need to notify HMRC that I am outsourcing payroll?

 Should I use my accountant for payroll?

-There is no particular reason at all for this.
-It may seem simpler to have one firm do everything which is fine if they are as good as a separate provider and don’t charge more.
-Funnily enough many accountants would prefer not to handle your payroll – it’s usually a loss maker and a bit of a bother but they feel they need to say yes.
+There is no particular reason for this.
+It may seem simpler to have one firm do everything which is fine if they are as good as a separate provider and don’t charge a lot.
+Funnily enough many accountants would prefer not to handle your payroll – it’s usually a loss maker and a bit of a bother for them but they feel they need to say yes.

 What if my outsourced payroll provider goes out of business?